Nikhilsimha31/Aarogya-Ai/README.md

 The goal of this project was to build a unified disease prediction platform rather than creating separate tools for each disease.

-The system collects health information from users through an interactive medical questionnaire and processes this data using seven different machine learning models.
+The system collects health information from users through an interactive medical questionnaire and processes this data using multiple trained machine learning models.

 Each model focuses on predicting the risk of a specific disease based on the provided inputs.